brooksjoey/Daemon-Accord/docs/SECURITY_AND_COMPLIANCE.md

 ### Legal Compliance

-Accord Engine is designed to support legal and compliant web automation:
+Daemon Accord is designed to support legal and compliant web automation:

 - **Public Data:** Access to publicly available data
 - **Authorized Access:** Customer-authorized access to specific domains
 - **Internal Use:** Enterprise internal use cases

-**Important:** Users are responsible for ensuring their use of Accord Engine complies with:
+**Important:** Users are responsible for ensuring their use of Daemon Accord complies with:
 - Terms of Service of target websites
 - Applicable laws and regulations
 - Data protection requirements